CDL Skills Test: Straight Line Backing Maneuver

 - Straight Line Backing

 The straight line backing portion, while seemingly simple, is a frequent point of failure for many candidates.
-It is the cornerstone of all other backing skills and proves you have a fundamental understanding of vehicle dynamics and pivot points.
+It is the cornerstone of other backing skills and demonstrates understanding of vehicle dynamics and pivot points.

 Step-by-Step Guide to Perfect Straight Line Backing

 This maneuver is a pure test of fine motor control and spatial awareness.
-The goal is to back your vehicle and trailer straight through a 100-foot-long, 12-foot-wide lane of cones and stop within a small box at the end.
+The goal is to back your vehicle (and trailer, if applicable) straight through the designated backing area or lane marked by cones or other boundary markers and stop within the designated area without striking markers; exact lane length and width vary by state and testing site.
 Here’s how to approach it methodically.

 Setup and Initial Job Site Vehicle Positioning